LearnersGuild/guide/Game_Manual/Levels_and_Roles.md

 Every level is a voting pool.
 In other words, players vote on goals that are in their level with other players in their level.

-Advancement is not one-way: players can move backwards if they stay in the red for two weeks (same mechanic as current in-the-red piece).
+Advancement is not one-way: players can move backwards if they drop below level thresholds.

 ### Level Abilities